webtranslateit/webtranslateit/readme.md

 1. A Command-Line Interface, `wti`, to sync files between your computer/server and WebTranslateIt.com.
 It is cross-platform and runs in a terminal (Linux, MacOS X) or in cmd.exe (Windows).
 2. A synchronisation server which provides a web interface for your translation team to update your language files.
 [Learn more on the web_translate_it_server project page](https://github.com/AtelierConvivialite/web_translate_it_server).
-3. A library to help write programs to connect to WebTranslateIt.com’s API.
-See [Extras](https://github.com/AtelierConvivialite/webtranslateit/wiki/Extras).
+3. A rack middleware you can use in your Rails app to automatically fetch new translations from WebTranslateIt.

-4. A rack middleware you can use in your Rails app to automatically fetch new translations from WebTranslateIt.
+An external library, [web_translate_it_server](https://github.com/AtelierConvivialite/web_translate_it_server), extends this rubygem and provides a web interface for your translation team to update your language files.

 ---

 ## Installation

-A dependency of `wti` needs gcc, so you will need it.
+`wti` requires `json`, a library that needs gcc, so you will need to have a gcc compile.
 With Linux, `apt-get install build-essential` or `yum install gcc` should do it.
+On Mac OS X, install Xcode command line tools.

 You will also need ruby to run `wti`.
 On Linux or a Mac, it’s already installed.
 Install [RubyInstaller](http://rubyinstaller.org/) if you’re using Windows.
 [See detailed installation instructions for Windows users](https://github.com/AtelierConvivialite/webtranslateit/wiki/Install-wti-on-Windows).